Timer#

 • Use RealTime timers only for wall-clock scheduling

-• Cancel timers explicitly when no longer needed
+• Cancel timers explicitly when no longer needed, before their owning object is destroyed

 Summary#